Hendrickje Stoffels: Youth

 Hendrickje was born in the garrison city of Bredevoort, Gelderland, the daughter of sergeant Stoffel Stoffelse and Mechteld Lamberts.
 Sergeant Stoffel Stoffelse was Jager (hunter) for the castle at Bredevoort and so was also nicknamed Jeger, with his children nicknamed 'Jegers', but always officially referred to as 'Stoffels'.

 Hendrickje had three brothers: Hermen, Berent and Frerick.
 Hermen and Berent were longtime soldiers in Bredevoort, never serving elsewhere.
 Berent and Frerick both died young.
-Hendrickje had a sister, Martijne Jegers, and perhaps also another sister, Margriete.
+Hendrickje had a sister, Martijne Jegers, and perhaps also another, Margriete.
 Martijne married Jan Kerstens Pleckenpoel from Lichtenvoorde, who was another soldier in Bredevoort.
 After his death Martijne remarried, to Berent van Aelten.

 Hendrickje's father almost certainly died in July 1646, the victim of an explosion of the gunpowder tower in Bredevoort.
-In January 1647, after the normal mourning time of half a year, his widow Mechteld Lamberts remarried to a neighbour, Jacob van Dorsten, a widower with three young children.
+In January 1647, after the normal mourning time of half a year, his widow Mechteld Lamberts married a neighbour, Jacob van Dorsten, a widower with three young children.
 As a consequence of her mother's marriage, Hendrickje seems to have been constrained to leave home for Amsterdam.